Explore Breathtaking Trails: Hiking in Ouray

 Weehawken Trail to the Lower Meadows

-Overview / Highlights A gorgeous approach to one of the region’s most famous basins.
-This shortened version of the Weehawken Trail brings hikers through shady forest to the first open meadows with views up the drainage toward Potosi Peak and Whitehouse Mountain.
+Overview / Highlights: A gorgeous approach to one of the region’s most famous basins.
+This shortened version of the Weehawken Trail brings hikers through a shady forest to the first open meadows, offering views up the drainage toward Potosi Peak and Whitehouse Mountain.

 What to expect • Steady but manageable grade • Well-maintained trail with switchbacks through spruce and fir • Views improve steadily until the meadows open